 Painters also face a number of risks on site.
 Instances of bodily injury may include a client slipping on spilled paint and breaking a hip.

 Risks of property damage may also apply in painting contracts.
 For example, the accidental spillage of large amounts of paint to carpeted and wooden floors may demand complete replacement of the flooring.
-Your painting business will be held liable.
+Your painting business is liable.

-Another important thing to know about Contractors Insurance is that it covers instances where your employee slanders and defames the client, resulting in a lawsuit.
+Another important thing to know about Contractors Insurance is that it covers instances where your employee slanders and defames the client.
+This results in a a lawsuit.

 A lot could go wrong during a carpentry job, causing great financial loss to your business.
 Bodily injury, for instance, may be caused by a carpenter working at heights accidentally dropping a harmer that unfortunately hits a third party.

-In addition to this, property damage may be caused in similar instances by a hammer accidentally falling and damaging flooring.
+In addition to this, the cause of property damage in similar instances by a hammer accidentally falling and damaging flooring.
 Contractors Insurance will, in that case, cover the financial cost of replacing such items to the client.

 Is there more to Contractors Insurance?